 Capresso 124.01 is a semi-automatic machine with a 15-bar extract power pump giving you a great textured crema in your espresso.
 It brews you not only the perfect espresso but also a great cup of cappuccino.

 This machine heats up in about 5-10 seconds and does all the work from extracting the crema to steaming your milk very fast.

 Another great feature is a double-walled sieve; The only flaw is it can get hard to clean a double-walled sieve, but it saves you the cost of a lousy grinder.

 ● Capresso has a beautiful design that looks great on your kitchen counter.

 ● Automated tamping is a great benefit that is practically unheard of at this price point.

-● The double-walled sieve makes it hard to clean it properly.
+● The double-walled sieve makes it hard to clean.
+It’s worth it though

 ● The steamer/frother leaks water.
 (To avoid leaking, switch on your steamer in an empty jar to get rid of the remaining water.)
 This sounds worse than it is, not a deal-breaker.